ModiaSim/Modia3D.jl/README.md

 ### To simulate a model, animate and plot results
-The model is simulated with the ModiaMath command simulate!, and the results are plotted (see right figure).
+The model is simulated with the ModiaMath command `simulate!`, and the results are plotted (see right figure).
 A 3D animation is shown, if the DLR Visualization Library is enabled (see left figure).

 ```julia
 result = ModiaMath.simulate!(simulationModel);